flybywiresim/docs/docs/fbw-a32nx/feature-guides/cFMS.md

 - Flight plan frozen on loading in (Please post the specific route on which this occurs and under what circumstances, i.e. spawning in c&d using the MSFS flight planner, or simBrief, or loading in .PLN generated by simBrief or other external program).
 - Fuel calculations might be incorrect.
 - Route on VFR map will not match up with what is shown on the ND.

+### TCAS Known Issues

+- No support for offline AI traffic (sim limitation)
+- No support of multiplayer (MSFS) traffic (sim limitation)
+- Possible false detection of ground traffic
+- Possible ghost TA / RA due to jumping traffic (*improvements and changes expected*)
+- No performance optimization yet

+!!! tip "A Quick Note on TCAS Performance"
+    TCAS relative altitude is now based on plane altitude (true altitude) for both airplanes.
+This should work exactly as intended for MSFS airplanes relative to one another (though not as the IRL TCAS works).
+It can still be somewhat of an issue when on a network with non-MSFS airplanes.

+    The reason for this is that MSFS is the only sim that should correctly compute the true altitude.
+Depending on the atmospheric conditions, an MSFS airplane flying in the same weather and with the same baro setting as a non-MSFS airplane may be at a different true altitude than the non-MSFS airplane.
+Said differently, each aircraft could be at the same altitude in their respective simulator, but TCAS would show them at different altitudes.

+    {==

+    This is not just a TCAS issue.
+It is an issue that VATSIM and all the other networks are struggling with so that ATC sees all airplanes, regardless of sim, at the right altitudes, at least relative to one another.

+    ==}

 ## Special Notes